 - JCU will use educative approaches for the prevention of discrimination, bullying, harassment, and sexual misconduct to inform members of the JCU community of their rights and responsibilities, to encourage the reporting of behaviour, practices or publications that contravene this policy, and ensure JCU's systems and processes are not discriminatory.
 These educative approaches include the mandatory completion of the JCU Respect online module as follows:

-- New staff and affiliates must complete the module as part of their induction process (and no later than three months after their commencement).
+- New members of Council, staff and affiliates must complete the module as part of their induction process (and no later than three months after their commencement).

 - Ongoing staff must complete the module every three years.